-- K12 Stride's Online School (OLS) and all lessons and resources housed within - Progress Learning: a supplemental assessment platform - Teacher tools including, but not limited to: Nearpod, Flipgrid, SeeSaw, Padlet, and Newrow
+- K12 Stride's Online School (OLS) and all lessons and resources housed within - Mindplay and IXL: Supplemental learning tools - Teacher tools including, but not limited to: Nearpod, Flipgrid, SeeSaw, Padlet, and Engagli

 Legal guardians/Learning Coaches may also review each test/unit assessment after it has been assigned and completed.
 This can be done through the student or learning coach login.
 Any questions regarding OLS lessons/assessments should be sent to the student's homeroom teacher.
 All issues with any test/quiz answers within the OLS should be reported using the "Feedback" button, to be sent directly to K12 Stride.